 7. Leverage social media

-As well as Google+, create a business page on Facebook (with all NAP details correct) and register with Foursquare for Business.
+As well as Google My Business, create a business page on Facebook (with all NAP details correct) and register with Foursquare for Business.
 Think about the social networks that best speak to your audience (eg Pinterest for crafts, LinkedIn for consultancies) and post regularly about your latest products, partnerships and events.
 Aim to build a local community and encourage discussion.
 If one or more of your social networks develops into a customer enquiries channel, embrace that!

 8. Get local media coverage